 A few years ago, I was in a season of change, and I was struggling.
 I was feeling caught in the middle of wanting to move forward, yet not wanting to let go of some things.
 I knew holding on wasn't making me happy or healthy, but there was security and familiarity in the things I was holding on to, no matter how much tumoil, anguish, and frustration I was feeling.

-Jack, knowing how I was feeling, gave me a piece of advice I didn’t want to hear at the time, but was absolutely what I needed.
+My friend Jack, knowing how I was feeling, gave me a piece of advice I didn’t want to hear at the time, but was absolutely what I needed.

 “It’s like you’re like this,” he said, holding his arms out with his fists clenched.
 “You’re closed up and holding so tightly to things that are hurting you and holding you down."